kgd-al/amaze/joss/paper.md

 To accommodate various use cases, these agents come in three different forms: fully discrete, fully continuous and hybrid.
 In the former case, an agent has access to something akin to a pre-processed input, as in \autoref{fig:inputs}, where the first four fields describes the wall configuration and the remainder provide information about signs, if any.
 The direction of the previous cell is depicted in red *for the benefit of the human observer* as agents only perceive grayscale values.
-In the fully discrete case, these observations are used to deduce the correct action out of the four cardinal directions.
+These observations are used to deduce the correct action out of the four cardinal directions.

 In the hybrid case, actions are identical while observations are coarse-grained images where walls are indicated by pixels on the perimeter.
 The temporal information of the previous direction is still provided, as a single white pixel centered on the appropriate side.
 More importantly, the center of the image is used to display an arbitrary shape as a sign (clue, lure or trap).
-Finally, the fully continuous case is characterized by having the robot control its acceleration instead of choosing one cardinal direction.
+Finally, the fully continuous case is characterized by having the robot control its acceleration.
-Thus, in addition to accurately processing visual data, the agent must also infer and take into consideration its position and intertia.
+Thus, the agent must also infer and take into consideration its position and intertia.

-# Python Ecosystem
+# Comparison to existing benchmarks

-AMaze differs from existing benchmarks (suites) on two important points:
+AMaze differs from existing benchmarks (suites) on two important aspects:

-- Computational efficiency when compared to alternative vision-based tasks
+- *Computational efficiency* when compared to alternative vision-based tasks
-- Extensive control over the environment and intuitive understanding of an agent's behavior
+- *Extensive control* over the environment and *intuitive understanding* of an agent's behavior

-To illustrate both statements, we compare AMaze to [gymnasium](https://gymnasium.farama.org/), an ubiquitous benchmark suite in the Python ecosystem.
+To illustrate both statements, we compare AMaze to [gymnasium](https://gymnasium.farama.org/) [@Towers2023], an ubiquitous benchmark suite in the Python ecosystem (\autoref{tab:comparison}).
-This test uses 81 variations of AMaze with different retina sizes (11, 15, 21), maze sizes (5, 10, 20), lure frequencies (0, 0.5, 1) and observation/action spaces (discrete, hybrid and continuous).
+This test uses 81 variations of AMaze with different retina sizes (11, 15, 21), maze sizes (5, 10, 20), lure frequencies (0, 0.5, 1), and observation and action spaces (discrete, hybrid and continuous).

 ![Comparison of AMaze with gymnasium's environments suite.
 Inputs, Outputs and amount of human Control are taken from the documentation while times are measured on 1000 timesteps averaged over 10 replicates on an i7-1185G7 (3GHz).
 AMaze is more computationally efficient than all but the simplest environments while also being the more parametrizable with respect to input, outputs and environmental characteristics.\label{tab:comparison}](../docs/latex/benchmarking/gym_pretty_table.pdf)

-Such a diversity of environment types was done to give sufficient data for a fair comparison while also showcasing the ease with which AMaze can create feature-specific sets of mazes e.g. for benchmarking purposes.
+This diversity of environment types was generated to give sufficient data for a fair comparison while also showcasing the ease with which AMaze can create feature-specific sets of mazes e.g. for benchmarking purposes.
 In terms of computational speed, while taking more time than Classical Control tasks [@Barto1983] or Toy Text environments [@Sutton2018], AMaze is demonstrably faster than those based on 2D ([Box2d](https://box2d.org/)) or 3D ([MuJoCo](https://github.com/google-deepmind/mujoco), @Todorov2012) simulators or the Arcade Learning Environment [@Bellemare2013].

-Given the broad range of environments used here, this demonstrates how competitive the library is compared to existing alternatives with respect to its execution speed and customizability.
+Given the broad range of generated environments, this comparison demonstrates how competitive the library is compared to existing alternatives with respect to its execution speed and customizability.

 # Acknowledgements